julianmerlo95/documents/README.md

 # documents
-This folder containt a lots of pdf documents about diferents good software practises.
+This folder contains a lots of pdf about diferents good software practises.

 # Index